andyatkinson/presentations/railsconf2025/10_mistakes.md

 - Hire experience: DB specialists, DBAs, and consultants
 - Grow experience: books, courses, conferences, communities
-- Provide a production-like database for experimenting.
-Maintain it and use it in your workflow.
+- Provide a production-like database clone instance for experimentation.
+Use it in your workflow.
-- Use concepts of *pages* and buffers accessed, latency, *selectivity*, *cardinality*, *correlation*, and *locality* in your designs
+- Learn concepts of *pages*, buffers, latency, *selectivity*, *cardinality*, *correlation*, and *locality* in your designs
 - Avoid performance-unfriendly schema designs like random UUID<sup><a href="#footnote-2-3">15</a></sup> primary keys

 ---